ykm7/Rustcomb/README.md

 ## Benchmarking
 As part of my continued understanding of how Rust operations I have established benchmarks of all file retrieving and parsing

+Benchmark all
 > cargo bench

+Benchmark particular one
+> cargo bench --bench my_benchmark rayon_read_files

+_!Note_ the lack of "benchmark_" on the benchmark function name.

 ## Linting (Clippy)